Nuvei/nuvei-plugin-magento-2/README.md

 ---

 ## System requirements
-Magento v2.3.x and up
+Magento v2.3.x and up.
-PHP 7.2 and up
+PHP 7.2 and up.
+Working CURL module.

+---

+## Nuvei requirements
+Enabled DMNs into merchant settings.
+Whitelisted plugin endpoint so the plugin can receive the DMNs.
+In case of using plugin Rebilling functionality, plese provide the the DMNs endpoint to Integration and Teach Support teams, so it can be added to the merchant configuration.

+---

+## System requirements

 ---